meleyal/generative-music-with-javascript/docs/examples/timing.md

 represented as fractions.
 Both refer to the same thing: how to subdivide a bar.

 Common subdivisions are 1/2, 1/4, 1/8, 1/16, 1/32, 1/64 and 1/128 (plus some
-tripconst divisions which we'll ignore for now).
+triplet divisions which we'll ignore for now).

+If we presume a time signature of 4/4 (4 beats per bar), these resolutions break down as follows:

 ![](assets/sequencer/resolution.svg)